 The hardware systems chosen were the platforms at HiPERiSM Consulting, LLC, shown in Table 2.1.
 Nodes 20 and 21 host two Intel E5v3 CPUs with 16 cores and each node has four Intel Phi co-processor many integrated core (MIC) cards [3] with 60 and 59 cores, respectively (but not applied in this report).
-These are the base nodes of a heterogeneous cluster that includes a HP blade server [4] hosting nodes 27 to 34 with dual 4-core Intel E5640 CPUs and nodes 35 to 40 with dual 6-core Intel X5670 CPUs.
-The total core count of this heterogeneous cluster is 192.
+A dual 16-core node22 has been added to the cluster and node20-22 are the base nodes of a heterogeneous cluster.
+This includes a HP blade server [4] hosting nodes 27 to 34 with dual 4-core Intel E5640 CPUs and nodes 35 to 40 with dual 6-core Intel X5670 CPUs.
+The total core count of this heterogeneous cluster is 232.
 For the standard U.S. EPA version 4x6=24 MPI processes are launched across a combination of these nodes.
 This cluster allows for comparison of runtimes and numerical precision for species in the FSparse hybrid (MPI + OpenMP) parallel versions of CMAQ with the original EPA version.